Kharauzov/CardsHolder/README.md

 * This project contains only pure Swift❤️
 * No third-party frameworks and Pods.

+I wrote [an article](https://medium.com/@sergkharauzov/the-power-of-child-viewcontrollers-in-ios-da3d58f5a9fe) on Medium about child view controllers.
+You can find some code explanations from this project in that article too.

 ## Presentation
 <p align="left">
 <img src="https://github.com/Kharauzov/CardsHolder/blob/master/VisualFiles/cards_holder.gif" width="450px" height="338px"/>